 9. Mirror

 A mirror is a reflective surface, usually glass coated with a metal backing, used to view oneself.
-Mirrors are common in bathrooms, bedrooms, and hallways and are used for grooming, dressing, and decoration.
+People use mirrors in bathrooms, bedrooms, and hallways for grooming, dressing, and decoration.

 10. Curtain